Yung-Shin/week9/README.md

 ## Questions

-* If you have any questions, please contact me via email: a
+* If you have any questions, please contact me via email: ineeus2@gmail.com
-* Link to my github page: [a](https://github.com/a)
+* Link to my github page: [Yung-Shin](https://github.com/Yung-Shin)

 ##  Walkthrough Video:
 Please watch the following video demonstration if you need help using the application: